Healthy Homes Assessment Strathmore Park

 Home Assessments Strathmore Park for Rental Properties

-There are a myriad of things to check in an house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
-The most common are:
+There are numerous things to check in an home inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
+A few examples are:

 • Does the home have sufficient ventilation including extractor fans?

-The consequences of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of a Tenancy services ruling could be significant for property owners and landlords.
-For specialist advice, call now and schedule your rental properties home evaluation.
+The consequences of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling can be extremely costly for property owners and landlords.
+For specialist guidance, contact us now and schedule your rental properties home evaluation.

 home assessments for rental properties